tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 ## 2 Use of Terms (normative)

-Due to the requirements of [bdq](https://rs.tdwg.org/bdq/terms), controlled value strings MUST be used as values of the `bdq:` namespace.
+Due to the requirements of [bdqffdq](https://rs.tdwg.org/bdqffdq/terms), resources MUST be used as values of the `bdq:` namespace, except for bdq:empty and bdq:notEmpty, where controlled value strings MUST be used.

 ## 3 Term indices
 ### 3.1 Index By Term Name